 Our office has a 24 hour rule.
 We try to return phone calls within 24 hours (at the latest).
 Almost always phone calls are returned the same business day.
 E-mail responses are done even sooner.
 We know our clients and are thankful for their business.
 They are always welcome to call us or to make an appointment to come and see us.

 We would be happy to talk to you about your Immigration case.
 I have 20 years of experience handling Immigration cases and I practice Immigration law every day.
+We handle fiance visa cases, marriage green card cases and U.S. Citizenship cases.
 My office would be happy to give you a free, confidential consultation.
-Please call us at 888-801-6558.

 If you decide to work with us please know that our legal fee are very competitive and, unlike a lot of law firms out there, we allow you to pay off your case over time.
 We have affordable, interest free, monthly payment plans available.
 Most of our clients pay via a payment plan.